MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `A) Do daily exports of Cloud Logging data to BigQuery.
 Create views filtering by project, log type, resource, and user.`

-**Quick reason:** Do daily exports of Cloud Logging data to BigQuery.
-Create views filtering by project, log type, resource, and user.

 <details>
 <summary>Full explanation</summary>